What is a Tax Identification Number (TIN)?

 - IRS compiled a directory of federal tax return preparers to help you select the preparers with credentials and select qualifications.

-Yes, you need to provide your TIN on all tax-related documents i.e. when filing tax returns or claiming treaty benefits.
-That means if you have a permit to work in the US, plan on filing taxes with the IRS, run a business, or wish to avail of government-offered benefits and services you need a TIN.
+This is essential if you have a permit to work in the US, plan on filing taxes with the IRS, run a business, or wish to avail of government-offered benefits and services.

 You will receive your TIN on an official document from the authorized agency.
-Since this unique identifier is a sensitive piece of information you don’t have the option to retrieve it online.
-If you forgot or can’t find the document contact the issuing agency to get your TIN again.
+Since this unique identifier is a sensitive piece of information, you don’t have the option to retrieve it online.

-Yes, TIN is the same as a Tax I.D. as it stands for "tax identification number" or "taxpayer-identification number".
+Yes, TIN is the same as a Tax I.D., as it stands for "tax identification number" or "taxpayer-identification number".